mszekalski/Weather-App/README.md

 ![](Responsive.gif)

 While daunting at first I found implementing the responsive design fairly easy.
-I used a simply media query to adjust the CSS styling and content of my application which allowed me to adjust the content appropriatly.
+I used a media query to adjust the CSS styling and content of my application which allowed me to adjust the content appropriatly.

 #### Expanded Details